Instructions Reference

 select new { order, customer };

-The XSLT xsl:merge instruction does the same thing declaratively, and it can process inputs in a streaming fashion — meaning it never needs to hold the entire dataset in memory.
+The XSLT xsl:merge instruction performs this merge declaratively.
+It can process inputs in a streaming fashion.
+A streaming merge never needs to hold the entire dataset in memory.

 Every merge has three parts: